crossbario/crossbar-examples/mqtt/passthrough/README.md

         self.set_payload_codec(MyCodec())
 ```

 Setting of the payload codec is the only code change required.
-After that, incoming WAMP events carrying MQTT payloads (via payload transparency mode and `enc_algo=mqtt`) are automatically and transparently decoded by the configured payload codec, and application code such as event handlers are called as normal, with `args` and `kwargs` already extracted.
+After that, incoming WAMP events carrying MQTT payloads (via payload transparency mode and `enc_algo="mqtt"`) are automatically and transparently decoded by the configured payload codec, and application code such as event handlers are called as normal, with `args` and `kwargs` already extracted.

+Similar, when publishing events from WAMP client app code, the `args` and `kwargs` are encoded automatically and transparently using the configured payload codec, and carried as raw binary MQTT payload (again via payload transparency mode and `enc_algo="mqtt"`) by Crossbar.io and received by unmodified MQTT clients.

 ## Testing